thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 ![](https://students-gschool-production.s3.amazonaws.com/uploads/asset/file/211/Screen_Shot_2016-06-21_at_3.59.18_AM.png)

-**NOTE:** If no order by clause is specified, the database does not give any guarantees on what order your data will be returned in.
-At times it may seem like data you are getting back is in sorted order, but make sure not to rely on that in your code.
+**NOTE:** If an `ORER BY` clause is _not_ specified, there are no guarantees on the order of the resulting rows.

-What if we only want a few of the records?
-We can append a `LIMIT` condition onto the end of our query like so:
+To select one row in a specific order with just a few columns from the `movies` table, run the following command.

 ```sql
 SELECT title, score FROM movies ORDER BY score DESC LIMIT 1;